tu-delft-library/planning_for_rdm/book/stage_5.md

 - <a href="https://www.re3data.org/" target="_blank"> Re3data.org</a>

 ### DOI or another unique identifier
-Whether you choose to save the data and code in a general or more specialized repository, check that the repository assigns a **DOI or other unique identifier** to the dataset/code that makes it more **findable**.
-Refer to the data set/code (using the DOI or other unique identifier) in your thesis (and publication, if applicable).
+Whether you choose to save the data and code in a general or more specialized repository, check that the repository assigns a **DOI (digital object identifier) or other unique identifier** to the dataset/code that makes it more **findable**.
+Refer to the data set/code using the DOI or other unique identifier in your thesis (and publication, if applicable).
 This makes it easier for others to find the research data/code.

  ### Sharing Code

-Even if you share your code in public Git repositories, you should also archive your code in a data repository (next to having it on the Git repository), and reference it in your thesis (using the assigned DOI).
+Even if you share your code in public Git repositories, you should also archive your code in a data repository (next to having it on the Git repository), and reference it in your thesis using the assigned DOI.
 Why?

 1. This keeps a snapshot of the code you used, so others can use exactly the same version as you did in your thesis.